noah-nuebling/notes-public/mmf/MMF - Discontinuing GitHub Discussions.md

 - [ ] Maybe add link between MMF 3 and MMF 2 Guides
 - [ ] Translate to German
     - And polish the English text while you're at it.
+- [ ] Make sure the new .xcstrings files are all exported in our .xcloc bundles

 - [ ] Maybe write (vibecode?) a script that extracts all the info from Discussions into a text files before we shut it down.
 Just so it's not completely lost to history.
     - Probably have to use graphQL API (?)